jpiggg/braser/README.md

 # Braser
 The fast serialiser written in Rust!

+Note!
+Right now it can be used in raw nodejs apps only, but using with bundlers (webpack/rollup) come soon!

 ## Motivation

 With braser you could serialise a lot of different data types without wastes.
 It encodes data to string and then decode it to the same data types as initial were.